ibm-cloud-docs/secure-enterprise/iam-monitor-ent-template.md

 | `target` | `a5d1c4130c62404dbc857a37237c49bf` | The ID of the target account or account group. |
 | `target_type` | `AccountGroup` | The target can be either an `Account` or an `AccountGroup`. |
 | `template_id` | `AccessGroupTemplateId-274f883e-fe00-4445-8e75-1698a7c76918` | ID of the access group template assigned. |
-{: caption="Table 3.
-Sample access group template assignment attributes and values in Activity Tracker" caption-side="top"}
+{: caption="Sample access group template assignment attributes and values in Activity Tracker" caption-side="top"}

 ### Trusted profile template creation
 {: #tp-template-event}